eldridgea/blog/content/post/usg-failover.md

 ### Notifications

 Ubiquti has a pretty good notification system.
-Imn the Site settings, I enabled email alerts.
+In the Site settings, I enabled email alerts.
 (You can configure your email credential settings in your Settings > Controller menu.)

 ![Email Alert Screen](/img/usg3.png)